 ryan.Arrington@tn.gov

-Tennessee online students who you are not satisfied with the outcome of the complaint process at Southwest Tennessee Community College, you may choose to file a complaint with the Tennessee Department of Justice.
-To file a complaint with the Tennessee Department of Justice, please visit the Department of Justice Complaints webpage
+Tennessee online students who you are not satisfied with the outcome of the complaint process at Southwest Tennessee Community College, you may choose to file a complaint with the US Department of Justice.
+To file a complaint with the US Department of Justice, please visit the Department of Justice Complaints webpage

 Out of state online students who are not satisfied with the outcome of the complaint process at Southwest Tennessee Community College, may choose to file a complaint with our accrediting agency.